Interfacelab/ilab-media-tools/readme.txt

 Media cloud is a revolutionary plug-in for WordPress that will supercharge the performance of your website and radically transform the way that you work with media in WordPress.

-Media Cloud works by moving your images, media and other files from your WordPress server to online cloud storage such as Amazon S3, Google Cloud Storage, DigitalOcean Spaces and many others.
+Media Cloud works by moving your images, media and other files from your WordPress server to online cloud storage such as Amazon S3, Google Cloud Storage, DigitalOcean Spaces, DreamHost Object Storage and many others.
 You can then serve that media through a CDN like Amazon Cloud front, Cloudflare, Fastly and others.

 Beyond cloud storage, Media Cloud also has deep integration with Imgix, the leading real-time image manipulation and optimization CDN.
 Media Cloud is the first plugin for WordPress to bring the full benefit of what Imgix offers - simplifying your development efforts, reducing your site’s page load times and opening up creative options that simply haven’t existed until now.

 Media Cloud also provides advanced image editing tools that provide improved cropping options, effects, filters, watermarking and more.

-**NOTE**: This plugin requires PHP 5.6x or higher (PHP 7.x preferred)
+**NOTE**: This plugin requires PHP 7.1 or higher

-= Upload to S3, Minio, Google Cloud Storage, Wasabi and Digital Ocean Spaces = Automatically copy media uploads to the cloud and serve them directly from your cloud storage provider, CloudFront or any other CDN.
+= Upload to S3, Minio, Google Cloud Storage, Wasabi, Digital Ocean Spaces, DreamHost Object Storage and others = Automatically copy media uploads to the cloud and serve them directly from your cloud storage provider, CloudFront or any other CDN.

+= Video Encoding with Mux =
+Upload videos and encode them nearly instantly to adaptive bitrate HLS that plays back smoothly and beautifully on any device regardless of bandwidth.
+Requires an account with [Mux](https://mux.com).

 = Integrate with Imgix =
 [Imgix](https://imgix.com) will radically change the way that you build your WordPress sites and themes.
 This plugin is the best integration available for WordPress.
 Upload your images to S3 with our S3 tool and then host the media with Imgix, providing you with real-time image processing and automatic format delivery.
 Forget ImageMagick, Imgix is light years ahead in quality and speed.